simoneliasen/cafefrederiksberg/README.md

 config.php

 ### 3. Download the SQL-database (found in branch "database") & upload it to phpmyadmin

-To setup local server, copy the script from "db setup" into the cmd prompt.
+To setup local server, copy the script found in the folder "db setup" into the cmd prompt.
-Make sure to have xampp installed and make sure that the directory is at C:\xampp\mysql\bin